GeorgeOfGithub/AlgoData/week5.md

 t is added as the next element in the array.

 ## 4.3
-now t is added between the next of x, with x.next comming right after.
+now t is added after x, but t.next is t again and therefore it doesnt work

 ## 6.1